Belgrade University Library: History

-On the initiative of Serbian delegates in Washington, Dr. Slavko Grujić, Carnegie Endowment for International Peace, who had already built a series of libraries in the world, has agreed to approve $100,000 as a gift to the Serbian government to build and equip a library in Belgrade.
+On the initiative of Serbian delegates in Washington, D.C., Dr. Slavko Grujić, Carnegie Endowment for International Peace, who had already built a series of libraries in the world, approved a $100,000 gift to the Serbian government to build and equip a library in Belgrade.
 After World War I, Belgrade was one of three "front-line" cities, badly damaged in the war, which were given a Carnegie Library; the other two were Reims in France (which received a city library) and Leuven in Belgium (which received a university library).
 Belgrade's university library is the only Carnegie library in Central and Eastern Europe.
-Professor Slobodan Jovanović, former Rector of the University, managed personal commitment to the material means increase by government loans, in order to build a larger library, to meet the needs of the University.
-The city of Belgrade donated land, and the project was done by university professors, architects Dragutin Đordjević and Nikola Nestorović.
+Professor Slobodan Jovanović, former Rector of the university, managed personal commitment to the material means increase by government loans, in order to build a larger library, to meet the needs of the university.
+The city of Belgrade donated land, and the project was designed by university professors, architects Dragutin Đordjević and Nikola Nestorović.
 So was built the first and then the only building in Serbia purpose-built as a library.

 The library in a new building was officially opened on St. Cyril and Methodius, 24 May 1926.
-Professor Uroš Džonić remained at the position of the Administrator to the beginning of the Second World War.
-In this work, Džonić was assisted by a committee whose president was prof. Dr. Pavle Popović.
+Professor Uroš Džonić remained the Administrator until the beginning of the Second World War.
+In this work, Džonić was assisted by a committee whose president was professor Dr. Pavle Popović.
 The main task of this institution was that "as an independent university institution helps cultivate the science and in the capacity of research libraries serve not only students and faculty of Belgrade University, but also to all those involved in science."
 During World War II, under German occupation, the library did not work with the audience, and part of the building was occupied by the German army.
 Through the efforts of the staff of the library, its collections are still preserved.
-After liberation, the trustee is set to be Milica Prodanović, former librarian of the University Library.
+After liberation, the trustee was Milica Prodanović, former librarian of the University Library.
 To celebrate the centenary of the birth of Svetozar Marković in 1946, this institution received its present name of the University Library "Svetozar Marković".